-The Fire Department has 50 full-time uniformed employees working in Fire Suppression (grant funding in December, 2014) and 5.49 employees (one part-time) working in Fire Administration/Fire Prevention.
+The Fire Department has 50 full-time uniformed employees working in Fire Suppression and 5.5 employees (one part-time) working in Fire Administration/Fire Prevention.
 Our part-time employee works year-round and provides administrative help to the Fire Prevention Office, Training Division and Administration.
 Management consists of the Fire Chief and Assistant Fire Chief.
 "Clerical" represents the one full time position of Administrative Assistant and the one part-time position of Administrative Secretary.